 The UART receiver issues a DMA request as soon as data is received.
-No special steps need to be taken by the user application to initiate DMA transfers.
+No special steps need to be taken by the user application to initiate DMA transfer.
 The UART transmitter issues a DMA request as soon as the UART and transmitter are enabled.
 This means that the DMA channel and buffers must be initialized and enabled before the UART and transmitter.

-Ensure that the UART is configured as described in Table 22-2.
+Ensure that the UART is configured as described in 22.5.2 "Peripheral Configuration Setup" (Table 22-2).

 Alternatively, the UART and UART transmitter can be enabled before the DMA channel is enabled.
-In this case, the UART transmitter DMA request is lost, and the user application must issue a DMA request to start DMA transfers by setting the FORCE bit in the DMAxREQ register.
+In this case, the UART transmitter DMA request will be lost, and the user application must issue a DMA request to start DMA transfers by setting the FORCE bit in the DMAxREQ register.